sthalles/sthalles.github.io/_posts/2018-01-29-deep_segmentation_network.markdown

 Before computing the *cross-entropy error*, we resize the logits to the input's size.
 As argued in the paper, it's better to resize the logits than the ground-truth labels to keep resolution details.

 Based on the original training procedures, we scale each image using a random factor from 0.5 to 2.
-Also, we apply random left-right flipping to the scaled image.
+Also, we apply random left-right flipping to the scaled images.

 Finally, we crop patches of size *513x513* for both training and testing.